Everything about Squire™'s sovereign, jurisdiction-grounded legal AI - what it is, how it stays accurate, where your data lives, and what it costs.

 What does Enterprise include?

-The Enterprise plan adds self-hosting, single sign-on, and premium support.
+The Enterprise plan adds single sign-on, premium support, and priority access to roadmap capabilities such as on-premise and self-hosted deployment.
 It's ideal for large firms.
 Please speak with our sales team to tailor a package to your needs.

 Is pricing per seat or per organisation?

 Pricing is per seat.
 Each active member of your organisation is one seat, billed monthly or yearly.
 The Subscribe flow asks you to pick a seat count, and you can adjust it later from the billing page or through Stripe's Customer Portal.
-For example, Professional is R3500 per seat per month — three lawyers on the Professional plan is R10,500/month.
+Your total is simply your per-seat price multiplied by the number of seats - see the pricing page for current per-seat rates.

 Can I pay yearly instead of monthly?